Sainsbury's: Sainsbury's Active Kids

 Until 2017, Sainsbury's ran an annual voucher scheme for local organisations to redeem against equipment for sports and other activities.
 Customers earned vouchers from their shopping which they donated to an organisation of their choice, who then redeemed the vouchers with Sainsbury's, crediting their account with points to spend on items from a catalogue.

 Brand match

-In 2011, Sainsbury's introduced brand match.
-It matched prices of competitors.
-In March 2014 it stopped matching prices in Tesco.
+In 2011, Sainsbury's introduced brand match which matched the prices of rival supermarket chains.
+In March 2014, it stopped matching prices with Tesco.
 In August 2015 it rolled out the match pricing online.
-In April 2016 it stopped the brand match completely allowing customers to use the vouchers for two weeks after the offer closed.
+In April 2016, it stopped the brand match completely, but still allowed customers to use the vouchers for two weeks after the offer closed.
 Tesco took Sainsbury's brand match vouchers for two months after the offer finished.

 Brand ambassadors

 2000–2011: Jamie Oliver was the public face of Sainsbury's, appearing on television and radio advertisements and in-shop promotional material.
 The deal earned him an estimated £1.2 million every year.
 In the first two years of these advertisements were estimated to have given Sainsbury's an extra £1 billion of sales or £200 million gross profit.

 2010–2017: Paralympic swimmer Ellie Simmonds was a Sainsbury's Active Kids ambassador.

 2012–2014: Former footballer David Beckham was a Sainsbury's Active Kids ambassador, in a deal that was claimed to be worth over £3.5 million.